dmitry-lesnik/vector-logic/README.md

 ## Further Reading & Theoretical Foundations

 The `vector-logic` library is a practical implementation of an algebraic approach to propositional logic called **State Algebra**.
 If you're interested in the concepts behind the engine, these resources provide a great starting point:

-*   [**Building a Rules Engine from First Principles**](https://towardsdatascience.com/building-a-rules-engine-from-first-principles/): A high-level, practical explanation of the main building blocks of State Algebra.
-This TDS article is the best place to start for understanding the core ideas.
+* **Building a Rules Engine from First Principles**: A high-level, practical explanation of the main building blocks of State Algebra.
+This TDS article is the best place to start for understanding the core ideas: https://towardsdatascience.com/building-a-rules-engine-from-first-principles/

 * **State Algebra for Propositional Logic**: For those who want a more formal and rigorous treatment, this paper on arXiv offers a deep, theoretical dive into the mathematics of State Algebra: https://arxiv.org/abs/2509.10326